 We are determined to give young people a foot up and the opportunity to learn a trade on a unique project.
 We are passionate about leaving a legacy of a skilled workforce that will support the UK construction and engineering industries for decades to come.

-Crossrail continued to build on its work in the area of provision and retention of high quality apprenticeships.
-Contractors with robust recruitment processes and strong mentoring and support systems at site level were generally found to enjoy the best retention rates for apprentices.
+Crossrail continues to build on its work in the area of provision and retention of high quality apprenticeships.

 Since the start of the project, Crossrail’s Tier 1 contractors have been required to deliver at least one skills or employment-based outcome for every three million pounds of tendered contract value as part of individual contractual agreements.
 These include job starts by previously unemployed people, apprenticeships, graduate traineeships and work placements.